stackforge/tripleo-ansible/Troubleshooting.rst

       command may fail without additional intervention, however it should mount the state drive which is all that is needed to proceed to the next step.::

         sudo os-collect-config --force --one

     * At this point, the /mnt volume should be visible in the output of the `df` command.

     * Start MySQL by executing::

         sudo /etc/init.d/mysqld start

-    * If MySQL fails to start, and it has been verified that MySQL is not running on any controller nodes, then you will need to identify the *last* node that MySQL was stopped on and consult the section "MySQL fails to start upon retrying update" for guidence on restarting the cluster.
+    * If MySQL fails to start, and it has been verified that MySQL is not running on any controller nodes, then you will need to identify the *last* node that MySQL was stopped on and consult the section "MySQL fails to start upon retrying update" for guidance on restarting the cluster.

     * Start RabbitMQ by executing::

         service rabbitmq-server start

     * If rabbitmq-server fails to start, then the cluster may be down.
 If this is the case, then the *last* node to be stopped will need to be